 - Accrediting Commission of Career Schools and Colleges (ACCSC)

-During the public health crisis caused by COVID-19, some states and accrediting agencies have given approved cosmetology schools permission to temporarily change their in-person programs to distance learning.
+During the public health crisis caused by COVID-19, some states and accrediting agencies have permitted approved cosmetology schools to temporarily change their in-person programs to distance learning.
 As long as they properly track students' training hours and keep their student-to-teacher ratios below a certain threshold, the remote instruction they offer will count toward state licensing requirements.

 Online Continuing Education for Beauty Professionals

 Once you are a state-licensed cosmetologist, you can usually renew your license online.
-You may need to complete a certain amount of continuing education over a period of time in order to qualify for license renewal.
+You may need to complete a certain amount of continuing education over a period of time to qualify for license renewal.
 But that kind of education is often available through online or distance learning, including voluntary certification courses in a wide range of beauty-related areas.